ISISComputingGroup/ibex_developers_manual/Julabo.md

 # P, I and D

 The Julabo has PID setting for temperature control and both the internal and external sensors (6 parameters in total).
 On at least one model (He) setting these using the remote interface, e.g. from IBEX, does not cause the unit to store these values.
 This means that on a power cycle it resets the values it had to the ones that were last set using the interface on the device.
 Furthermore from ticket [3104](https://github.com/ISISComputingGroup/IBEX/issues/3104) these values can not be set on startup using either autosave or default PVs in a config.

+# Communication

+null modem: depends on Julabo If none of the settings above allow you to connect to a unit try installing a null modem.